-- Lie #1: "The world doesn't have any fun."
+Lie #1: "The world doesn't have any fun."
 That's not true.
-It's a ton of fun to sin.
+Sin can be a ton of fun.
 Sin offers an immediate thrill or nobody would do it.
 Sin is a blast... for awhile.
-It's kind of like jumping out of an airplane without a parachute-you'll get a rush you'll never forget, and then you'll forget it quickly. - Lie #2: "Life is all about working and saving now so you can play later."
-That's the American dream, and many are buying it hook, line, and sinker.
-That life is all about working a job, raising a family, saving your money, so you can slide home in your retirement years and use that free time and all those saved resources for you, for your pleasure, for your satisfaction, for your comfort.
+It's kind of like jumping out of an airplane without a parachute-you'll get a rush you'll never forget, and then you'll forget it quickly.

+Lie #2: "Life is all about working and saving now so you can play later."
+That's the American dream, and many are buying the notion that life is all about working a job, raising a family, saving your money, so you can slide home in your retirement years and use that free time and all those saved resources for you, for your pleasure, for your satisfaction, for your comfort.
 Life is all about you.

-But that's a lie.
+But the pilgrim knows this is a lie.
 Life isn't all about me.
-Sure, it's good to save, but not so I can live a self-absorbed life in my retirement years.
-Where did we ever get the notion that if we live for God for thirty or forty years, we can check out of the church and live for ourselves in the last ten or twenty years?
-I love being around older people who say NO to that lie, who use the freedom and resources of their retirement years, not to slide home in comfort, but to serve the Lord who gave them all they enjoy for His purposes.
+Sure, it's wise to save, but not so I can live a self-absorbed life in my retirement years.
+Where did we ever get the notion that if we live for God for thirty or forty years, we can check out of His service for the last ten or twenty years?
+I love being around older people who say NO to that lie, who use the freedom and resources of their retirement years, not to slide home in comfort, but to make much of the One who gave them all they possess.

-- Lie #3: "You don't have to work and save.
+Lie #3: "You don't have to work and save.
 You can have it all now."
-That's the lie that's bombarding our younger generation.
-Live however you want now.
-Don't deny yourself anything, and if there are consequences someone will bail you out. - Lie #4: "It's too hard to live for God in this world."
+That's the lie that doesn't even sound like a lie these days, it's so prevalent.
+You deserve to live however you want to live now.
+You don't need to deny yourself anything, and if there are consequences, let someone else pay for those.

+Lie #4: "It's too hard to live for God in this world."
+No one has ever faced what we're facing.

 But that's not true.
-The truth of the matter is this, as 1 Corinthians 10:13 puts it, "No temptation has seized you except what is common to man.
+1 Corinthians 10:13 says, "No temptation has seized you except what is common to man.
 And God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, he will also provide a way out so that you can stand up under it."

 If you don't know Christ as your Savior, no, you cannot live a God-pleasing life in this world.
 But if you know Christ, you can.
 Will it be easy?
 No. You must do what Moses did.
 You must learn to say no to certain things so you can enjoy the best thing.
-It's called self-denial, but self-denial isn't a choice between happiness and hardship, but between momentary happiness and eternal joy.
-[9]
+It's called self-denial, but self-denial isn't a choice between happiness and hardship, but between momentary happiness and eternal joy.9